Notary Services

 glasses and a notebook beside a laptop

-A Notary Can
+A Notary or Commissioner can

 Witness a signature